 After “Bag O’ Rags,” the most important aspect of this curio may be simply that the great Hank Jones was willing to do this project.

 Hank Jones Solo Piano (1956).
 More on Jones’s normal beat is the classic recital of standard songs.
-While an older LP, the fidelity is wonderful, and overall remains one of the very best records for appreciating Jones’s touch, which ranks with Art Tatum.
+While an older LP, the fidelity is wonderful — Jones goes out of his way to praise Rudy Van Gelder in the liner notes — and remains one of the very best records for appreciating Jones’s touch.
 It’s the kind of pianistic control where you just open the dictionary and try to find the right kind of superlative: Silky, pearly, golden, effervescent, luminous…

 This LP has it all.
 Indeed, there’s no better example of post-Tatum striding standards.
 A basic library item.